evangervasio/triangular_arbitrage_fetcher/README.md

-The key feature of this tool is that this automation is possible with every DEX that is a Uniswap fork, such as Quickswap and Sushiswap.
+The key feature of this tool is that this automation is possible with every DEX that is a Uniswap fork, such as Quickswap and Sushiswap (Important: even tho adding a network can be done easly, right now this tool supports only Polyogn and Ethereum).
 The only user input needed is the name of the dex, its router smart contract address and the network name.
 Everything is then set to fetch data and start scanning for triangular arbitrage opportunities.